alphagov/data-standards-authority/content/guidance/graphql/index.html.md

 status: Draft
 startDate: 2021-04-01
 dateAdded: 2021-04-01
-dateUpdated: 2021-05-14
+dateUpdated: 2021-05-26
 ---
+_This is a DRAFT document for discussion.
+This is not finalised.
+All aspects of this document are subject to change.
+Please leave comments on any aspect of it._

-# When to use a GraphQL API
+# *DRAFT* | When to use a GraphQL API | *DRAFT*

 [GraphQL](https://graphql.org) is an API specification originally developed by Facebook as an alternative to REST for compiling complex data structures in real time.
 It was open-sourced in 2015 and is used by many organisations with similarly complex requirements.